prosvita/QIRIMTATARTILI/text/mark_tven/__tom_soyyerniñ_serguzeştleri/_chapter/mark_tven__tom_soyyerniñ_serguzeştleri_chapter_01.en.md

 -Do you want me to hit you?-he asked.

--Hit,I'd like to see it!
+%-Hit,I'd like to see it!

 "Well, I can do it."